darioncassel/sok-differential-testing/index.md

 ##### 1. Spurious Warnings?

-This form of testing is *not vulnerable to false positives*.
+This form of testing is *not vulnerable* to spurious warnings

 ##### 2. Missed Bugs?